Wall Anchor System Solutions

 Hydrostatic pressure from moisture build-up in the soil is the most common cause, but wet clay soils or frost heaving in lower temperatures can also cause foundations walls to give under pressure.
 A basement wall with these issues can allow mold, infestations and leaks into your basement, leading to unhealthy conditions.
 Left unaddressed, this can threaten your home's structural integrity.
 Early symptoms can include drywall or plaster cracks, uneven floors and stuck doors or windows.

-Thrasher uses its patented, proven and warrantied Geo-Lock Foundation Wall Anchor System.
+Thrasher uses its patented, proven and warrantied Geo-Lock Foundation Wall Anchor Systems when repairing foundations.
 Built from corrosion-resistant galvanized steel, the system first places an anchor in compact, load-bearing soil in your yard, with a minimum level of disruption.
 Another anchor is placed at a key point on your foundation wall where it is secured in the yard anchor by a steel rod held by an adjusting mechanism on the basement anchor.
 This immediately prevents further cracking, bowing or buckling, and over time using the adjustment mechanism, returns the wall to its original position, closing cracks and restoring structural integrity to your home.

 Our Approach to Wall Anchor Systems